Updated March 17, 2023

-The APT differ from traditional threats in many different ways:
+The APT differs from traditional threats in many different ways:

 - They use sophisticated and complex methods to penetrate the network.

 - They remain undetected for a much longer duration of time.
 At the same time, a traditional threat might just get detected at the network or at the endpoint protection level, or even if they get lucky and pass by endpoint solutions, a regular vulnerability check and continuous monitoring will catch the threat.
 In contrast, the advanced persistent threats just pass by all layers of security and finally make their way to hosts, and they stay there for a longer time and carry out their operation.

 - The APTs are targeted attacks, while traditional attacks may/may not be targeted.